cibernox/ember-cpm/README.md

 ### Installation

-Just add `index.js` to your page after Ember but before your app.
+Just add `ember-cpm.js` to your page after Ember but before your app.

+### Build from source

+You will need to install the dependencies first.
+Run `make install_dependencies` to do it.

+Then run `make` to generate `ember-cpm.js` from source in the `dist` folder.

+### Run tests

+To run the rest suite in interactive mode execute `make test` and enter `http://localhost:4200`.

+To run the test suite just once and exit run `make test-ci`.

+You can also run the test suitein watch mode with `broccoli serve`.

 ### Run tests